edulinq/autograder-py/README.md

 Submission was rejected by the autograder.
 ```

+When you see this message, be sure to double check the assignment name and due date.
-When you see this message and want to submit your assignment late, then run the following command:
+If those details look correct and you want to submit that assignment late, then run the following command:
 ```sh
 python3 -m autograder.run.submit --allow-late my_file.py
 ```